DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-05-search-results-locations.md

 ### Testing with candidates

-For candidates we expanded this to give more context about where time would be spent:
+For candidates we expanded university search results to give more context about where time would be spent:

 > __Location:__
 >